 Your design style will narrow down the tile designs you should be looking at.
 For example, for a modern minimalist design, consider tending tiles such as those with geometric shapes.
-For a classic traditional design, consider planer designs and standard shapes like subway tiles.
+Consider planer designs and standard shapes like subway tiles for classic traditional design.

 Consider your colour pallet

-Do you have a colour pallet in mind or will your splashback tile define your colour pallet?
-Bear in mind that the colour of your tiles will need to complement all other elements of your kitchen including the cabinets, benchtop and even flooring.
+Do you have a colour pallet in mind, or will your splashback tile define your colour pallet?
+Remember that the colour of your tiles will need to complement all other kitchen elements, including the cabinets, benchtop and even flooring.

-If your splashback will become the feature of your kitchen’s design, consider bolder / brighter contrasting colours.
-If you would prefer your splashback to just blend in with the rest of the kitchen’s design, consider lighter / softer colour tones or monotone colours.
+If your splashback becomes the feature of your kitchen’s design, consider bolder / brighter contrasting colours.
+If you prefer your splashback to just blend in with the rest of the kitchen’s design, consider lighter / softer colour tones or monotone colours.

 Consider the tile size

-This is one area that customers always overlook in the design of the tile.
+This is one area that customers always overlook in the tile design.
 However, the size of the tile is also important.
-Smaller tiles are best suited for small areas and larger tiles are best suited for larger areas.
+Smaller tiles are best suited for small areas, and larger tiles are best suited for larger areas.

 The design will probably trump the size of a tile in terms of selection; however, this is something worth considering.